 (This is an Optional Step): Let us double-click on the Derived Column to check the automatically generated expression to set the start date of new records.

-Click OK to finish our SSIS Slowly Changing Dimension Type 2 package design.
-Let us run the SSIS SCD 2 package
+Click OK to finish our SSIS Slowly Changing Dimension Type 2 package design and run the SCD 2 package.

-From the above screenshot, you can observe that, though two rows are coming from the OLE DB Source.
-One row inserted directly, and the other row is maintained the historical information and then inserted.
+From the above screenshot, you can observe that two rows are coming from the OLE DB Source.
+One row is inserted directly, and the other row is maintained with the historical information and then inserted.